pillmuncher/yogic.cs/README.md

 A The function with head ``f(x1,...,xm)`` is proven by proving any of p1,...,pm recursively.
 When we reach a success goal that has no body, there's nothing left to prove.
-This is called a resolution.
+This is called a *resolution*.

 How to use it:

-Just write a function that takes in Variables and returns a monadic function of type Mf, constructed by combining the functions provided below, and start the resolution by giving the function to resolve() and iterate over the results, because there can be more ways to prove.
+Just write a function that takes in Variables and returns a monadic function of type ``Mf``, constructed by combining the functions provided below, and start the resolution by giving the function to ``resolve()`` and iterate over the results, because there can be more ways to prove.
 No result means a failed resolution, that is the function cannot be proven in the universe described by the given set of